monk-io/docs/docs/monkscript/yaml/index.md

 ---
-title: Monk YAML
+title: MonkOS YAML
 slug: /monkscript/yaml
 ---

-Monk uses YAML to express Kits.
+MonkOS uses YAML to express Kits.
 One of our design goals was to make YAML manageable and eliminate the need for pre-processing using external tools.
 In order to achieve succinct definitions and composability, we've defined three special keys on top of standard YAML: `namespace`, `defines` and `inherits`.

-Additionally, Monk provides a `<-` macro that denotes an [Arrow script](./scripting) which can be used in place of _any_ value in YAML.
+Additionally, MonkOS provides a `<-` macro that denotes an [Arrow script](./scripting) which can be used in place of _any_ value in YAML.

 It's important to understand how they work before working with MonkScript in order to avoid confusion.

 ## Namespaces

 Each MonkScript YAML file has to have `namespace` key as the first key in the file.
-This instructs the MonkScript loader to put the contents of the Kit under a chosen path in Monk internal database.
+This instructs the MonkScript loader to put the contents of the Kit under a chosen path in MonkOS internal database.

 Consider the following example: